 One of the fastest growing Wi-Fi networks, Sky-owned The Cloud has over 20,000 hotspots all over the UK, including at 79 London Overground stations.
 You'll also find them at lots of high-street chains, such as Pret a Manger, Caffe Nero and Wagamama.

 Most Cloud hotspots are free to use, and you'll always be told when you log on if the one you're using isn't.
+Prices are set by the venue.
 Some hotspots give free users a limited amount of surfing time.
-Sky Broadband customers get unlimited access to all hotspots with Sky WiFi; it also has a deal with Nintendo to provide unlimited free access to all 3DS users.

-It has a handy app to help you find specifically free hotspots and even works if you're offline.
+It has a handy app for compatible devices that helps you find hotspots.
 Once you've created your account and registered your device through the app, it'll automatically connect you when you're in range of one.